Finnish cleantech export

 Project's lifespan expected to last for several years

-The first shipment arrived in Finland in early 2017 and has now been destroyed completely.
-The remainder of the HCB waste treatment would be expected to occur over the course of several years, as part of Fortum’s ongoing hazardous waste treatment operations in Riihimäki.
+The first shipment arrived in Finland in early 2017.
+The project is ongoing and scheduled to be completed over approximately five years, as part of Fortum’s ongoing hazardous waste treatment operations in Riihimäki.